gnzlbg/static_vector/README.md

 The author of this proposal does not think that it will be possible to solve issues 4 and 5 in the near future.
-Still, standard library implementors are encouraged to reuse their `std::vector` implementations when implementing `embedded_vector` if they are able to do so.
-Even if that leads to a solution to all the issues above, an `embedded_vector` type is still an useful type to have in the standard library independently of how it is defined (e.g. as a stand alone type, or as a type alias of a `std::vector` with a specific allocator).
+Still, standard library implementors are encouraged to reuse their `std::vector` implementations when implementing `fixed_capacity_vector` if they are able to do so.
+Even if that leads to a solution to all the issues above, an `fixed_capacity_vector` type is still an useful type to have in the standard library independently of how it is defined (e.g. as a stand alone type, or as a type alias of a `std::vector` with a specific allocator).